exploratory-io/book/table/column_filter.md

 ## Data Type

-You can filter column by the data type.
+You can filter columns by the data type.
 You can check the data type to show.
 You can check multiple checkboxes.
 If you don't check anything, filtering by the data type is disabled.
 The following data type options are available.

 * Numeric
 * Character